rogervdo/rogervdo/README.md

 `> whoami` 💻
 ---
-Developer & Student at Tecnológico de Monterrey looking for opportunities and challenges to grow my coding experience.
+Hi!!
+I’m Roger, a developer and student at Tecnológico de Monterrey who’s always looking for new opportunities to learn and grow.
+I enjoy experimenting with new technologies and sharing what I discover with others.

+Right now, I’m working as a Software Development Intern at Hanova Consulting, where I help build Enterprise Resource Planning solutions and integrate AI agents for projects that need a modern approach.

+I’m always open to chatting about tech, learning something new, or collaborating on interesting projects.
+Feel free to reach out!

 ![Metrics](https://github.com/rogervdo/rogervdo/blob/main/github-metrics.svg)